stellar/research/README.md

-# research
-The SDF research website
+# Sources of the SDF research website